9.2 - Admin Enforcement Remedies

 Criteria

-In order for the Wyoming Child Support Program to submit a non-custodial parent for the federal TOP, the following criteria shall be met:
+In order for the Wyoming CSP to submit a non-custodial parent for the federal TOP, the following criteria shall be met:

 Note: If Wyoming is the Initiating State in an intergovernmental action, Wyoming will submit the non-custodial parent to the federal TOP.